htutarkar67/ICT111-WatchMate-MVP/README.md

 **Selected Experiment Type:** Interactive Clickable Prototype

 **Reason:**
 Our prototype is an interactive frontend application designed to demonstrate the AI movie recommendation workflow.
-It enables users to complete the main tasks and provides an effective way to evaluate usability before developing the full system.
+It enables users to complete the main tasks and provides an effective way to assess usability before developing the full system.
 ## Critical Assumptions

 During the experiment, we will validate the following assumptions: